Elvira1986/Pokemon-API/README.md

   - To test this: run your query in Postman.
   - 200: OK
   - 404: Not found (resource does not exist)
-- [ ] `POST` `/pokemon` should add a new pokemon (you will need to provide the full data object).
+- [ ] `POST` `/pokemon` should add a new pokemon (you will need to provide a full data object without an ID).
-  - To test this: after running your query in Postman, get that pokemon by ID.
+  - To test this: does the server response contain the new Pokemon?
   - 201: Created
-  - 409: Conflict (resource exists)
-- [ ] `PUT` `/pokemon/{id}` should update a pokemon by ID (you will need to provide the full data object).
+- [ ] `PUT` `/pokemon/{id}` should update a pokemon by ID (you will need to provide the full data object with its ID).
-  - To test this: after running your query in Postman, get that pokemon by ID and ensure that it changed.
+  - To test this: has the Pokemon in the server response been updated?
   - 200: OK
   - 404: Not found (resource does not exist)
 - [ ] `DELETE` `/pokemon/{id}` should delete a pokemon by ID.
-  - To test this: after running your query in Postman, try to get that pokemon by ID.
+  - To test this: the deleted Pokemon should not be in the server response.
   - 200: OK
   - 404: Not found (resource does not exist)